 Feast of the Baptism of the Lord

-The baptism of Jesus Christ became a moment of revelation.
-First and foremost He entered the Jordan to be baptized so as to be revealed as the Lamb of God who takes away the sin of the world.
-This, the Baptist himself would testify: ‘There is the Lamb of God, who takes away the sin of the world….
+First and foremost Jesus entered the Jordan to be baptized so as to be revealed as the Lamb of God who takes away the sin of the world.
+This, John the Baptist himself would testify: ‘There is the Lamb of God, who takes away the sin of the world….
 I myself did not know Him, but I came baptizing to prepare for Him, so that He might be revealed in Israel…’ (John 1:29-34).
 May Jesus, the Lamb of God, cleanse us of every sin we confess, amen!

 Secondly, then, the baptism of Jesus at the Jordan revealed Him as the Messiah of Israel and the Son of God.
 Messiah (or Christ) means the Anointed One, and Jesus, as St. Peter proclaimed to Cornelius and his household, was Anointed at His baptism with the Holy Spirit and power (cf. Acts 10:37-38).
 In addition, Jesus Christ was revealed not as a mere ‘man of God’ (as we may refer to a prophet or saint), but as the Son, the Only Begotten One of God (John 1:18).
 This is very clear in the heavenly voice of the Father: ‘This is my Beloved Son, in whom I am well pleased’ (Matt.
 3:17).
 May all baptized persons, through Christ, remain forever cherished children of God, amen!